-Trusts were invited to apply for funding up to £50,000 per project from a total pot of £100,000 set up to support further advances in this area, linked to the overarching ambitions of Better Births.
+In this second round of the Fund, trusts were invited to apply for funding from a total pot of £150,000 set up to support further advances in this area, linked to the overarching ambitions of Better Births.

 The vision for maternity services across England is for them to become safer, more personalised, kinder, professional and more family friendly; where every woman has access to information to enable her to make decisions about her care; and where she and her baby can access support that is centred on their individual needs and circumstances.

 Patient feedback plays a key role in understanding the actual experiences of women and their families during maternity, from their perspective, and determining whether and how services need to improve.
 The Maternity Challenge Fund builds on the success of the Friends and Family Test and supports NHS England’s plans for more effective use of patient insight data.

 It provides an opportunity to test the feasibility of ideas for adding value from patient feedback in maternity services and to see whether, in practice, they work and could be transferable to other trusts.

 The emphasis for this second round is on projects that continue to focus on service improvement but also address one of the following areas of potential use for patient feedback:

 - Making the best use of feedback given about individual clinicians or other named staff, for example, how FFT or other tools for gathering patient feedback could potentially contribute to such things as revalidation of clinicians, staff recognition schemes or individual staff performance management processes.

 - Exploring the potential to attribute feedback to named patients where they choose to identify themselves, in pursuit of improving their individual care or finding out more about areas of concern.